geordanex/alien-names/README.md

-# starwars-names
+# alien-names

-For all your random Star Wars character needs
+For all your random Alien movie character needs